Skip to main content

 The terms “overweight” and “obese” have specific definitions in healthcare.
 Overweight and obese are both terms for a range of weight that is greater than what is considered healthy for a given height.
 Calculating you body mass index (BMI) can provide even more information about your health risks.

-BMI is calculated the same way for both adults and children.
-However, children and teens under 20 years of age, the interpretation of BMI depends upon age and sex, and is interpreted based on percentile charts, usually by your pediatrician.
+BMI is calculated the same way for both adults and children, but in children and teens under 20 years of age, the interpretation of BMI depends upon age and sex.
+BMI in children is interpreted based on percentile charts, typically done by your child's pediatrician.

 What is BMI?